What is Metal Preparation and Passivation?

 To achieve the highest standards of quality and reliability, metal products must undergo a critical surface finishing process known as passivation.
 This simple process removes contaminants from the surface of metals, typically stainless steel.
 The purpose of the process is to increase the corrosion resistance of the metal, which is achieved by removing free iron particles and oxides that form on its surface.

 Metal passivation can be performed by dipping or spraying a liquid solution onto your product and drying it off with compressed air or nitrogen gas.
-A final rinse in deionized water completes this important step in your manufacturing process!
+A final rinse in deionized water completes this critical step in your manufacturing process!

 Free iron and other contaminants left on the surface of stainless steel will corrode quickly if not removed, leading to fast failure – which can prove disastrous in high-performance applications such as medical instruments, aerospace components, or industrial equipment.